 "If only I had a stronger team!"
 Most leaders have thought this at one time or another.
 Yet successful leaders seem to develop strong teams for their projects wherever they go.
 The key factors in leading strong teams are:

-Capitalise on individual strengths to take teams to higher levels of performance.
-In a strong team, the leader knows how to capitalise on each member's individual strengths.
+Capitalize on individual strengths to take teams to higher levels of performance.
+In a strong team, the leader knows how to capitalize on each member's individual strengths.
 Not everyone on the team has to be a great people person, but some team members have to be.
 Not everyone has to be meticulous, but certain members of the team must be.
-To capitalise on individual strengths, team leaders must be able to:
+To capitalize on individual strengths, team leaders must be able to:

 - Celebrate diversity: Although it seems easier, most people would be bored working with a team whose members all had the same personalities.
 Team interaction is much more stimulating and interesting when the team has a variety of personal styles and characteristics.
 By celebrating differences, you acknowledge that all of us are enriched by our opportunity to work together.